ueman/passkit/passkit/SIGNING.md

 openssl pkcs12 -in Certificates.p12 -out private_key.pem -nocerts -nodes -passin pass:<your-password-here> --legacy
 ```

+If the generated `.pem` files do not start with `-----BEGIN RSA PRIVATE KEY-----` (or similar) delete all lines that come before that.
+Otherwise, the code can't decode the `.pem` files, and signing may fail.

 Then you can the generated file to sign PkPass files:

 ```dart